sanazjml/QuantISH_pipeline/TMA-CISH/Readme.md

 ### pipeline.scala

 This scala scripts contains the main body of the QuantISH pipeline.
-It receives the cropped TMA spots and separated brown color channel as inputs, and after implementing several steps, it quantifies cell type-specific target RNA inside each tissue sample.
+It receives the cropped TMA spots and separated brown color channel as inputs, and after implementing following steps, it quantifies cell type-specific target RNA inside each tissue sample.
 These are the steps implemented directly in pipeline.scala:

 1. Make a mask of deconvoluted brown channel.
 There is a MATLAB script called directly in Anduril pipeline to make a mask of deconvoluted channel for quantification step. (mask.sh, mask_fun.m, mask_run.m functions are being called in this step)